Motion Planning on One-Dimensional Peano Continua: Iterated Wild Sets and LS-Category

-\begin{proof} Since $X$ is $w$-stable, it follows from Proposition \ref{stableprop} that $\fw^j(X)$ is a finite disjoint union of Peano continua for all $j\geq 0$.
-Applying Theorem \ref{structuretheorem} to $Y_0=X$, we obtain $Y_1$ satisfying conditions (1)-(4) for $j=1$.
+\begin{proof} Since $X$ is $\fw$-stable, it follows from Proposition \ref{stableprop} that $\fw^j(X)$ is a finite disjoint union of Peano continua for all $0\leq j\leq n-1$.
+Applying Theorem \ref{structuretheorem} to $Y_0=X$, we obtain $Y_1$ satisfying Conditions (1)-(3).
 Since $\fw(X)$ is a finite disjoint union of Peano continua and $Y_1$ consists of $\fw(X)$ and a null-sequence of attached dendrites, $Y_1$ is a finite disjoint union of Peano continua that deformation retracts onto $\fw(X)$.
-Hence, (5) holds for $j=1$.
-Since the inclusion $\fw(X)\to Y_1$ is a homotopy equivalence, we have $\fw(Y_1)=\fw^2(X)$ by Corollary \ref{hequivonedcor}.
-For all following steps we recursively apply the second statement of Theorem \ref{structuretheorem} (for finite disjoint unions of Peano continua) to the space $Y_{j-1}$ to obtain $Y_j$.
-Altogether, we obtain a sequence $Y_1,Y_2,Y_3,\dots,Y_{n-1}$ of spaces satisfying (1)-(5) noting that the equality $\fw(Y_j)=\fw^{2}(Y_{j-1})=\fw^{j+1}(X)$ holds for all $j$ within the recursion. \end{proof}
+Thus (4) holds for $j=1$.
+Since the inclusion $\fw(Y_0)\to Y_1$ is a homotopy equivalence, we have $\fw^2(Y_0)=\fw(Y_1)$ by Corollary \ref{hequivonedcor}.
+Thus (5) holds for $j=1$.